somasis/musl-wiki/projects-using-musl.md

 - [simplecct] simple cross compiler toolchain
 - [ELLCC] is a Clang/LLVM and musl based cross compilation toolchain for embedded systems
-- [ELK] an [ELLCC] subproject.
-ELK is a linux compatible environment for embedded systems using musl as its libc.
 - [Emscripten] is a LLVM-based compiler from C to C++ to JavaScript, using most of musl (some filesystem parts are written in JavaScript)
 - [Dwarf Fortress port]